Last Modified: 24 Aug 2015

 You have a free day to explore.
 The Dong Ba market, which sells everything imaginable, is a great place to spend some time.

-Visit the Imperial Citadel, including the Forbidden Purple City.
+The Imperial Citadel is worth a visit, including the Forbidden Purple City.
 The latter was almost totally destroyed during the Vietnam War's Tet Offensive, but the foliage-covered ruins are still atmospheric and the gaping holes left by bombs give an idea of the destruction wreaked upon the country during the war.

-Enjoy a dragon boat cruise on the Perfume River, and a visit to Thien Mu Pagoda, considered by many to be the unofficial symbol of Hue.
+Or perhaps enjoy a dragon boat cruise on the Perfume River, and a visit to Thien Mu Pagoda, considered by many to be the unofficial symbol of Hue.
 It's an active Buddhist monastery with its origins dating back to 1601.
 One of the most poignant displays is a car belonging to a former monk who, in 1963, drove to Saigon and set himself alight to protest against the treatment of Buddhists by the South Vietnamese regime.
-We also visit one of the royal tombs, that of Emperor Tu Duc, with its central lake set amid a grove of frangipani and pine trees.
+You can also include a visit to one of the royal tombs, that of Emperor Tu Duc, with its central lake set amid a grove of frangipani and pine trees.

 - Hue - Imperial citadel - VND183750